Freya (walrus): Biography

 In the summer of 2022, Freya had become known for hauling out on and occasionally sinking boats in the Oslofjord in order to sunbathe.
 Due to the attention from the media and public, many people went to see her, with many of them getting very close to Freya.
 A week prior to her death, the fisheries ministry published photographs of crowds of people who stood within touching distance of her.
 There was also evidence of people throwing items at Freya.
 This behaviour prompted warnings from Norwegian authorities, who said that approaching her could endanger both her and the public.
 In one incident, the police closed a bathing area after Freya chased a woman into the water.

 Biologist Per Espen Fjeld later explained: "She was not behaving like a typical wild animal.
 She sought out humans, which increased the risk of an accident.
 A friendly bump on a child swimming in the water could be fatal."

 Due to the attention Freya was receiving, the fisheries ministry consulted a veterinarian on her condition, and considered that she was likely not getting enough rest and was stressed.
 Authorities had initially hoped that Freya would leave the area of her own accord.
-When crowds continued to come close to the animal, the Directorate of Fisheries decided on 12 August 2022 to kill her.
+When crowds continued to come close to her, the Directorate of Fisheries decided on 12 August 2022 to kill her.